Many comments are welcome

 Three types of comments are welcome, each introduced by a keyword:

-- DATA: Please provide your estimate of the externalized cost of coal with a brief explanation.
+- DATA: Please provide your estimate of the externalized cost of oil with a brief explanation.
 Each DATA comment will be weighted by the number of “likes” when the data is ultimately processed.

 - REBUTTAL: If you strongly disagree with an existing DATA comment, please write a short rebuttal.
 The “likes” received by a REBUTTAL comment will subtract from the “likes” of the DATA comment.
 A REBUTTAL comment can once again be rebutted to reduce its weighting.

 - CORRECTION: If you see a clear error in the numbers presented in the above analysis, please correct me so that I can correct the article.

 Many comments are welcome.
 More data = greater accuracy.